Abhiroop/Abhiroop.github.io/_posts/2024-07-25-Monty-Hall-Probabilistic.md

 Hence, the contestant should switch!

-Source code for the above available at : [Abhiroop/bayes](https://github.com/Abhiroop/bayes)
+Source code for the above is available at [Abhiroop/bayes](https://github.com/Abhiroop/bayes)